 Sorbitol is a dietary fiber found in prunes that can have laxative action.
 Therefore, it can help with constipation.

 They are berries that have a delightful color and an addictively sweet taste.
 Raspberries are high in nutrient content.
-They are high in fiber, Vitamin C, Vitamin K, Manganese, etc. Additionally, they are also rich in antioxidants that can boost your immunity.
+They are high in fiber, Vitamin C, Vitamin K, Manganese, etc. They are also rich sources in antioxidants that can boost your immunity.

 100g of raspberries has about 7g of fiber.